Nick088Official/versatile_audio_super_resolution/README.md

 - NO UI (WORK IN PROGRESS)

 ## Change Log
-- 2024-07-02: Added NO UI Google Colab & Set Random seed when input seed value is 0.
+- 2024-07-02: Added NO UI Google Colab & Set Random seed when input seed value is 0 (not to the package, written ways in the readme, and added it to the online ports and gradio demo).
 - 2024-05-10: Added Gradio Demo.
 - 2023-09-24: Add replicate demo (@nateraw); Fix error on windows, librosa warning etc (@ORI-Muchim).
 - 2023-09-16: Fix DC shift issue.
 Fix duration padding bug.
 Update default DDIM steps to 50.